Media Influence on Eating Disorders: How Does Social Media Impact Our Eating Habits?

 How is Body Dysmorphia Caused by Social Media?

-When you're so accustomed to looking at videos and photos of other people, it can be jarring to look at photos, or in mirrors, of our actual selves.
-You don't perceive yourself the way others do, and constant exposure to societal ideals of what we "should" be or look like can lead to a trap of dissatisfaction.
-When you're in that trap, you aren't able to see what is in the here and now, what makes you who you are (from genetics to values and beliefs).
+When you’re so accustomed to looking at videos and photos of other people, it can be jarring to look at photos, or in mirrors, of our actual selves and our facial appearance.
+Concerns about facial appearance can significantly impact mental health.
+You don’t perceive yourself the way others do, and constant exposure to societal ideals of what we “should” be or look like can lead to a trap of dissatisfaction.
+Individuals may become fixated on perceived flaws—minor or imagined imperfections—that are often not noticeable to others but cause significant distress.

 Comparison Can Distort Your View